 - The richest bedouin leaders were usually the most successful rustlers.

-- John Glubb's original Warriors Of The Desert Wind originally were recruited from men who had gotten their training in desert "rustling matches" before they enlisted.
+- John Glubb's original Warriors of Desert Winds originally were recruited from men who had gotten their training in desert "rustling matches" before they enlisted.
 Often both as victim and as rustler at different times.

 - The two great status markers in pre-Anglo Irish society were how many cows you had stolen and how many men you had killed.
 Indeed, most 'wars' in Old Ireland were more large-scale rustling raids than anything else.
-Heck, even the famous Chu Chulainn got in on the act; change the setting to Texas and the weapons from spears to six-shooters and The Cattle Raid of Cooley becomes a Western.
+Heck, even the famous Cú Chulainn got in on the act; change the setting from Ulster to Texas, the characters from monarchs and warriors to cattle barons and cowboys, and the weapons from spears to six-shooters and The Cattle Raid of Cooley becomes a Western.